ijkml/lazy-pix/README.md

 ## Customization

-The default "ready" class is `img-ready` but you can cutomize it globally and per element.
+The default "ready" class is `img-ready` but you can customize it globally and per element.

 To customize ready class for an element, pass a string (or string variable) to the directive.